Feuerhamster/QueerNews/readme.md

     1. Go in the root directory and run `npm start`
     2. On first start, the program will be automatically quit with an error message.
         This says, that no config file was found and a new one has been created.
-        If you created a config.json in the root directory before (must be empty!), a template has been inserted.
+        If you created a config.json in /data/ directory before (must be empty!), a template has been inserted.
-    3. Open /config.json and fill out all the generated fields
+    3. Open /data/config.json and fill out all the generated fields
     4. run `npm start` again in root directory.

 ## Services